Nuggets vs. Suns: Betting Trends, Record ATS, Home/Road Splits

 Nuggets Betting Records & Stats

-- Denver has combined with its opponent to score more than 226.5 points in 43 of 76 games this season.
+- Denver has played 54 games this season that have gone over 222.5 combined points scored.

-- Denver's games this year have had a 229-point total on average, 2.5 more points than this matchup's over/under.
+- Denver's games this year have had a 228.4-point total on average, 5.9 more points than this matchup's over/under.

 Nuggets vs. Suns Over/Under Stats